TheCloudBricklayer/tengen-tetris/README.md

 docker login
 ```

 1.4.
-Run the script
+Run the script to build and push the Docker images

 ```bash
 ./scripts/buildAndPush.sh
 ```

-2. Create the Kubernetes resources
+2. Create the Kubernetes resources using the following command:

 ```bash
 kubectl apply -f k8s/. --namespace <namespace>
 ```

 2.1.
-Access the application
+Access the application using port-forwarding

 ```bash
 kubectl port-forward <servicename> <localport>:<targetport> --namespace <namespace>